-- In the rare occurrence that workers who have signed on to permits and/or have placed LOTO devices are not available for the close or change of those permits, OSHA allows the employer to remove their LOTO devices. - In the scenario above and as discussed in Section 4.3.5, Implementing an Emergency Closure, the Site Manager or PSUM will designate the unavailable person's Supervisor/Foreman as the person to remove any locking devices on that person's behalf and close-out any necessary paperwork, subject to following the correct procedural steps.
+Commentary In the rare occurrence where workers who have signed on to permits and/or have placed LOTO devices are not available for the close or change of those permits, OSHA allows the employer to remove their LOTO devices.

+In the above scenario and as discussed in Section 4.3.5, Implementing an Emergency Closure, the Site Manager or PSUM will designate the unavailable person's Supervisor/Foreman as the person to remove any locking devices on that person's behalf and close-out any necessary paperwork, subject to following the correct procedural steps.